 The Southern African HIV Clinicians Society strives to support and strengthen the capacity of its members to deliver high quality, evidence-based HIV prevention, care and treatment services through the following activities:

 - Journals and Publications: The Society’s flagship publication is the Southern African Journal of HIV Medicine.
 The Journal was founded in 2000 and publishes original research, case reports, commentary and reviews.
-The Journal is edited by Dr Michelle Moorhouse.
+The Journal is edited by Dr Michelle Moorhouse, and achieved PubMed Central® accreditation in 2018.
 Since 2010, the Society has produced a magazine specifically for nurses working in HIV, HIV Nursing Matters.
 The magazine is led by an Editorial Advisory Board, and serves as a resource for nurses in the region providing HIV services, including the initiation and management of antiretroviral treatment.
-The Society’s e-newsletter, Transcript, provides updates on HIV-related news, resources, trainings and events, and is emailed to members.

 - Practice Guidelines: The Society appoints expert committees to develop guidelines addressing aspects of the management of HIV.
-Guidelines developed by the Society are adopted by the medical aid industry and have been adapted by the National Department of Health.
+Guidelines developed by the Society are adopted by the medical aid industry and have been adapted by the South African National Department of Health and other Ministries of Health in the region.

 - Meetings: The Society hosts regular CPD-accredited cme-meetings across Southern Africa; these meetings foster interaction among HIV health care professionals and provide up-to-date information on HIV.